moorepants/learn-multibody-dynamics/sympy.rst

    expr3.xreplace(repl)

 Notice how the square root and fraction do not automatically reduce to their decimal equivalents.
-To do so, you must use the ``.evalf()`` method.
+To do so, you must use the :external:py:func:`~sympy.core.evalf.evalf` method.
 This method will evaluate an expression to an arbitrary number of decimal points.
-You provide the number of decimal places and the substitution dictionary to
+You provide the number of decimal places and the substitution dictionary to evaluate:
-evaluate:

 .. jupyter-execute::